Skip to content

 What People Often Overlook

 Installation costs are easy to forget when budgeting for a smart thermostat.
 Professional fitting can add a meaningful amount to the upfront cost, which naturally pushes the break-even point further out.
 It can help to include this in your calculations from the start rather than treating it as an afterthought.
-Energy price inflation is another factor worth considering.
+Energy price inflation is another factor worth noting.
 If energy costs rise over time — as they have in many countries in recent years — your annual savings in monetary terms actually grow alongside them, potentially shortening the payback period.
 Many people find this makes the long-term picture look more favourable than a simple static estimate suggests.

 Getting the Most From Your Estimate